AlphaFold

 - Who gets access to frontier scientific AI systems, especially when commercial platforms and public research needs diverge?

-- How should scientific databases preserve provenance as model versions, confidence metrics, and prediction methods change?
+- How should scientific databases preserve provenance as model versions, database releases, confidence metrics, and prediction methods change?

 - When do biomolecular prediction tools create dual-use risks in drug discovery, pathogen research, toxin design, or biological engineering?